Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 The Concordium foundation maintains the canonical wCCD smart contract protocol and promotes its usage to create a coherent overall smart contract ecosystem on the Concordium blockchain.

+The protocol consists of three smart contracts (``proxy``, ``implementation``, and ``state``).
+The ``proxy`` contract is the entrypoint for all your interactions with the protocol.
+It holds the CCD funds and logs events.
+The ``proxy`` contract uses the fallback mechanism to forward any CCD and parameters to the invoked entrypoint on the ``implementation`` contract.
+If the ``implementation`` contract returns a value, this will also be returned by the ``proxy``.
+This architecture is used to enable upgrades to the logic of the wCCD contract.
+It can be used to add additional features and to improve the protocol based on the newest science and research done at Concordium.

 .. note::

     The below testnet addresses are an early version of the wCCD contract protocol.